yanghaoxie/dotfiles/README.md

 ```
 * Symlink modules

-For example, if you want to use my emacs dotfiles:
+For example, if you want to use my i3 dotfiles:

 ```console
 cd dotfiles